MElfeel/oxford-frameworks-2019/course-outline/outline.md

 		https://stackblitz.com/edit/ox-fw-ng-game

-- Angular use RxJS: Reactive extensions to Javascript.
+- Angular use **RxJS**: Reactive extensions to Javascript.
 This programming paradigm uses Observables: objects which manage an async stream of data.

 		https://stackblitz.com/edit/ox-fw-js-observables

-- Using Observables in Angular forms
+- Using **Observables** in Angular forms

 		https://stackblitz.com/edit/ox-fw-ng-forms